Rolf-TES/tes3-data/README.md

 ### IDs and data to reduce search and typing effort.
-Also, OpenMW/TES3MP ID columns.
+Also, OpenMW/TES3MP IDs.
 > Official plugins not included.
 #